drbean/curriculum/conversation/story/slides.md

 # Recording

-## Recording 9 of 16--Conversation
+## Recording 5 of 14--Conversation

-Tell your partner a story about something that happened to you.
-Use at least 3 sentences.
+Tell your partner the story you told Dr Bean.

 For example, "I can remember in kindergarten, the teachers once had the kids play music in an orchestra.
 I played the triangle, but after some other kids conducted the orchestra, a teacher asked me to be conductor.
 I can't remember, but I don't think the teachers thought I was a good conductor."

 30 seconds.
 Each person must say tell his/her story.

+Ask your partner a question about his/her story.

-This is the 9th of 14 conversations.
+This is the 5th of 14 conversations.
 They are worth 40 percent of your grade.

 Identify yourself clearly.
 Say, "I'm John."